Tom Ripley: The Boy Who Followed Ripley

+Ripley Under Water

+In Ripley Under Water, Ripley's new neighbors, David and Janice Pritchard, hear of his suspicious reputation and begin prying into his private life, simply because they dislike him.
+When they discover that he murdered Murchison and threaten to expose him, Ripley pursues them with the aid of Ed Bradbury, one of his business partners in the Derwatt forgery scam.

+The Pritchards unearth Murchison's corpse and leave it at Ripley's doorstep.
+Ripley and Bradbury throw the body in a lake outside the Pritchards' house.
+When the Pritchards see what is happening, a struggle ensues in which they fall into the pond, and Ripley allows them to drown over Bradbury's halfhearted objections.
+Days later, Ripley meets with the police and denies knowing anything about Murchison's disappearance or the Pritchards' deaths, a story they appear to accept.
+Ripley then disposes of Murchison's ring, the only piece of evidence connecting him to the murder.

 Characterization

 Personality

 Highsmith characterizes Ripley as a "suave, agreeable and utterly amoral" con artist and serial killer who always evades justice.
-Book magazine ranks Ripley at #60 on its list of the 100 Best Characters in Fiction since 1900.

 Ripley is epicurean and sophisticated, living a life of leisure in rural France.
 He spends most of his time gardening, painting, or studying languages.
 This is financed by a stolen inheritance, a small income from the Buckmaster Gallery, and his wife's allowance from her wealthy father.
-He is polite, friendly, and cultured, and dislikes people who lack such qualities; when the Pritchards appear in Ripley Under Water, their poor taste and coarse manners immediately offend him.
+He is polite, friendly, and cultured, and dislikes people who lack such qualities; when the Pritchards appear in Ripley Under Water, their poor taste and manners immediately offend him.
+Ripley has typically been regarded as "cultivated", a "dapper sociopath", and an "agreeable and urbane psychopath."

-Ripley has been critically acclaimed for being "both a likable character and a cold-blooded killer".
-Sam Jordison of The Guardian wrote, "It is near impossible, I would say, not to root for Tom Ripley.
-Not to like him.
-Not, on some level, to want him to win.
-Patricia Highsmith does a fine job of ensuring he wheedles his way into our sympathies."

 In his review of Purple Noon, René Clément's 1960 adaptation of The Talented Mr. Ripley, film critic Roger Ebert described Ripley as "a committed hedonist, devoted to great comfort, understated taste, and civilized interests.
 He has wonderful relationships with women, who never fully understand who or what he is.
-He has friendships—real ones—with many of his victims.
+He has friendships – real ones – with many of his victims.
 His crimes are like moves in a chess game; he understands that as much as he may like and respect his opponents, he must end with a 'checkmate'."